Planning your visit

-Fortunately, Whitstable is easily accessible by rail with regular trains from London Victoria and from Thanet.
-Whitstable railway station is a short ten minute walk from the town centre.
-For more information visit www.southeasternrailway.co.uk for a train timetable.
+- Rail Whitstable is easily accessible by rail with regular trains from London Victoria and from Thanet.
+Whitstable railway station is a ten minute walk from the town centre.
+For more information visit www.southeasternrailway.co.uk.
 Whitstable is less than 15 minutes rail journey from Herne Bay to the east or Faversham to the west, with car parking available at these stations.

-Whitstable has a regular bus service to and from Canterbury and Herne Bay.
-For information about this and other bus services visit www.traveline.org.uk for a bus timetable.
+- Bus A regular bus service from Canterbury and Herne Bay is provided by Stagecoach.
+For information about this and other bus services visit www.traveline.org.uk.

-Many coach operators provide excursions to the Festival.
-Look out for these in your locality
+- Coach Many coach operators provide excursions to the Festival.
+Look out for these in your locality.

-The Crab & Winkle Way is a popular cycling route between Canterbury and Whitstable.
-Traffic -free for most of the way, this is a picturesque and enjoyable way to travel to the Festival, suitable for children as well as adults.
+- Cycling The Crab & Winkle Way is a popular cycling route between Canterbury and Whitstable, a picturesque and enjoyable way to travel to the Festival for children as well as adults.
 For more information about cycle routes visit www.kent.gov.uk/cycling.